simuleite/zed-java-lombok-jdtls/README.md

    - Copy `lombok-1.18.36.jar` to:
 `extensions/lombok/lombok-1.18.36.jar`
 (Create the "lombok" directory if it doesn't exist)
-   - Copy both `lombok.jar` and the `jdtls_lombok` configuration files into your jdtls installation folder.
+   - Place the `jdtls_lombok` configuration files in your jdtls installation folder

 ## Configuration